Numerical study of hypershadows in higher-dimensional black holes: INTRODUCTION

 As this example illustrates, adding just one extra dimension can fundamentally alter the solution space of black holes.
 This motivates a closer examination of which structural and observable features of black holes persist or fail to persist in higher dimensions.
 One particularly intriguing aspect is the black hole shadow, whose properties in higher dimensions remain only partially understood.
 The black hole shadow is the apparent image of a black hole projected onto the observer's celestial sphere.
-In a four--dimensional spacetime, the shadow is a two--dimensional region on the surface of the celestial sphere.
-In a five--dimensional spacetime, the black hole shadow lies on a three--dimensional celestial sphere, giving rise to a genuinely three--dimensional structure, which we refer to as the \emph{hypershadow}.
+In a four-dimensional spacetime, the shadow is a two-dimensional region on the surface of the celestial sphere.
+In a five-dimensional spacetime, the black hole shadow lies on a three-dimensional celestial sphere, giving rise to a genuinely three-dimensional structure, which we refer to as the \emph{hypershadow}.

 There are two common approaches to computing black hole shadows: analytical and numerical.
-The analytical method typically uses the Hamilton--Jacobi formalism to derive separable geodesic equations and compute the shadow contour.
+The analytical method typically uses the Hamilton-Jacobi formalism to derive separable geodesic equations and compute the shadow contour.
 The numerical method relies on backward ray tracing to reconstruct the shadow shape by simulating photon trajectories from the observer's screen.
-While both methods have been extensively applied to two--dimensional shadows in four--dimensional spacetimes\cite{bardeen1973timelike,cunha2018shadows,Papnoi:2014aaa}, the three--dimensional hypershadow has so far only been explored analytically, most notably in Ref.~\cite{Novo:2024wyn,estrada2025five}.
+While both methods have been extensively applied to two-dimensional shadows in four-dimensional spacetimes\cite{bardeen1973timelike,cunha2018shadows,Papnoi:2014aaa, Vagnozzi:2022moj}, the three-dimensional hypershadow has so far only been explored analytically, most notably in Refs.~\cite{Novo:2024wyn,estrada2025five}.
 A fully numerical approach to constructing hypershadows remains undeveloped.
-In this work, we introduce such a numerical method to compute the shape of the hypershadow in higher--dimensional spacetimes.
+In this work, we introduce such a numerical method to compute the shape of the hypershadow in higher-dimensional spacetimes.

 With the numerical method developed here, we are able to compute hypershadows for a broader class of black hole spacetimes.
-This allows us to systematically study how hypershadows deform in response to different observer position, such as changes in orientation, shape and position.
+This allows us to systematically study how hypershadows deform in response to different observer position, such as changes in orientation, shape, and position.